The AWS Managed Policies Trap

 On the flip side, it’s also problematic to make mistakes while trying to build granular, least-privilege policies.
 If IAM limitations prevent applications or people from performing tasks they need to do, it can cause a Denial of Service, which can be as damaging as a breach.

-Fortunately, there are automated solutions like Ermetic that provide the analytics necessary to solve this problem.
-With Ermetic, you can rightsize cloud resource permissions with greater ease and confidence to make your environment much more secure.
+Fortunately, there are automated solutions like Tenable Cloud Security that provide the analytics necessary to solve this problem.
+With Tenable, you can rightsize cloud resource permissions with greater ease and confidence to make your environment much more secure.

-Let’s see how a scenario like the one above would play out after connecting to the Ermetic platform.
+Let’s see how a scenario like the one above would play out after connecting to the Tenable platform.

-Once Ermetic analyzes the configuration and log activity in the environment, it would alert about the risk of excessive permissions granted to the Role assigned to the EC2 as there are clearly buckets it doesn’t access.
+Once Tenable Cloud Security analyzes the configuration and log activity in the environment, it would alert about the risk of excessive permissions granted to the Role assigned to the EC2 as there are clearly buckets it doesn’t access.

 Looking closely at the risk.
 It states that the Role is linked to 2 compute resources, and we can also list them as seen in Figure 8: